kellanmccamish245/lab9/README.md

 ## Names
 Kellan McCamish, Sara Street, Justine Jacobson
 ## Summary
 In this lab we learned how to implement a D-Latch and scaled it up to a 4-byte memory system.
 We utilized sequential logic in Verilog so that the circuits can store and hold state over time, unlike combinational logic.
 In the D-Latch when btnC is pressed it gets the value of the switch and holds it.
 In the 4-Byte memory system we utilized demux to route the data and stores the signal into the correct byte.
-Then we send bytes output to the MUX, which then displays the desired output to our board(display)
+Then we send bytes output to the MUX, which then displays the desired output to our board(display).
 ## Lab Questions

 ###  Why can we not just use structural Verilog to implement latches?